textlint/textlint/packages/markdown-to-ast/README.md

 The interface defined as [txtnode.d.ts](typing/txtnode.d.ts).

-This library a part of [azu/textlint](https://github.com/azu/textlint "azu/textlint").
+This library is a part of [azu/textlint](https://github.com/azu/textlint "azu/textlint").

 ## DEMO